kubernetes-sigs/aws-ebs-csi-driver/docs/install.md

 ## Installation
 #### Set up driver permission
 The driver requires IAM permission to talk to Amazon EBS to manage the volume on user's behalf.
 [The example policy here](./example-iam-policy.json) defines these permissions.
+AWS maintains a managed policy, available at ARN `arn:aws:iam::aws:policy/service-role/AmazonEBSCSIDriverPolicy`.

 Note: Add the below statement to the example policy if you want to encrypt the EBS drives.
 ```